Get $10,000.00 in FREE Google advertising – each and every month – for qualified 501(c)3 nonprofits.

 Professional Management of Google Ad Grants (The Catch)

-Google Ad Grants is a godsend for 501(c)3 nonprofits.
+Google Ad Grants is a godsend for eligible 501(c)3 nonprofits.
 But there is a catch.
 Managing this gift (along with its attendant limitations), can become frustrating, due to the challenges inherent in maximizing the $10,000 monthly budget.
 Many nonprofits only use a fraction of the available advertising budget and even with that, it’s often not effectively integrated into a workable marketing strategy to achieve real goals.
-In other words, they may receive additional traffic to their website but they are not benefiting from the results of a successful marketing campaign, such as more supporters or more donations.
+In other words, they may (or may not) receive additional traffic to their website but they are not benefiting from the results of a successful marketing campaign, such as more supporters or more donations.

 Additionally, there is a Cost-Per-Click (CPC) limitation on each keyword selected for an ad campaign.
 These bids specify the maximum amount the advertiser is willing to pay each time someone clicks the ad.
 A higher bid can allow the ad to display at a higher position on the page, which means more visibility for viewers.
 Google Ad Grants limits the Cost-Per-Click (CPC) bid to $2.00 per keyword, which is not competitive with many keywords.
 In fact, for popular keywords, certain ads will not be visible at all to most viewers.
 It bears re-emphasizing that Google provides the money required to bid on keywords free of charge to the nonprofits.
 So, the CPC is not costing the nonprofit anything at all.